a.

 All is calm, all is well

-Soon you'll hear Kris Kringle and the jingle bells
+Soon you'll hear Kris Kringle and the jingle

 Watercolour